GabiCreative/roblox-overlay-chat-releases/README.md

-# Roblox Overlay Chat — Releases
+# Roblox Overlay Chat: Releases

 Download the latest installer from the [Releases page](https://github.com/GabiCreative/roblox-overlay-chat-releases/releases/latest).
-The app auto-updates from here.
+It auto-updates from here.